dillupton/dillupton.github.io/README.md

 ##### Regression with an Abalone Dataset

-Developed xxxxxxxxxxxxxxxx **Python**.
-This data-driven approach led to better xxxxx.
+Developed for the Abalone competition on Kaggle, my project aimed to predict the rings of given abalone based off of a number of features using **Python**.
+I prediciting successfully with a RMSLE of 0.14901....

 [Kaggle Competition](https://www.kaggle.com/competitions/playground-series-s4e4/overview)

-##### NRL Project Report- Gaining Insights into the 2022 Season
+##### NRL Team Project Report- Gaining Insights into the 2022 Season

-Developed xxxxxxxxxxxxxxxx **Python**.
-This data-driven approach led to better xxxxx.
+Developed to provide insights into sporting event data using **Python**.
+Our project aimed to present new findings to the NRL to help them make more informed and data driven decisions....

 [Kaggle Competition](https://www.kaggle.com/competitions/playground-series-s4e4/overview)